Siliconrob/ownerrez-image-carousel/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `public/style.css`: The styling rules for the pages in your site.
+← `public/index.html`: The styling with special CSS

 ← `index.js`: The **Node.js** server script for your new site.
 The JavaScript defines the endpoints in the site back-end, one to return the homepage and one to update with the submitted color.
 Each one sends data to a Handlebars template which builds these parameter values into the web page the visitor sees.

 ← `package.json`: The NPM packages for your project's dependencies.

-← `routes/`: This folder holds all the predefined Swagger entry points for hapijs to communicate with the OwnerRez API.
+← `routes/properties.js`: This folder holds all the predefined Swagger entry points for hapijs to communicate with the OwnerRez API.
+The properties route grabs the thumbnail urls for all the properties to display

 ← `src/`: This folder holds general server side helper files for working with hapijs.